 But the birds didn’t wait!

 After a while, a new guest joined in.
-A black-rumped flameback flew onto the trunk, and began feasting on the ripe fruit at the bottom.
-It poked a neat oval hole, and was soon joined in by its companion—poking holes from both sides of the papaya!
+A black-rumped flameback flew onto the trunk and began feasting on the ripe fruit at the bottom.
+It poked a neat oval hole and was soon joined in by its companion, with them poking holes from both sides of the papaya.

-Once the sun was up a bit, we heard a familiar 'pleased to meet you!' call — red-whiskered bulbuls!
-Two of them dutifully pecking on the papaya that the barbets shared.
-A pair of rose-ringed parakeets were nesting on a palm tree nearby, and occasionally dropped in for a nibble.
+Once the sun was up a bit, we heard a familiar “pleased to meet you!” call from red-whiskered bulbuls.
+Two of them were dutifully pecking on the papaya that the barbets shared.
+A pair of rose-ringed parakeets, nesting on a palm tree nearby, occasionally dropped in for a nibble.

 Fruit #1 was down.

-Until now, the fruit at the bottom was only enjoyed by the flamebacks.
-Now everyone wanted it!
-The poor fellows had to find a new spot.
+Until now, the second, lower fruit was only being enjoyed by the flamebacks.
+But now everyone wanted it.
+The poor flamebacks had to find a new spot.
 We watched as one species chased away another, until mid-day, when the treepie tried its luck once again, and managed to drop fruit #2 as well.

 Nature Conscious is a series built from reader contributions.
 It is a collection of fieldnotes, moments or brief encounters with the wild, expressed through words, art, music, photographs or poetry.
 The series is curated by author and guest editor Aasheesh Pittie.